The president pardons a turkey, one of the more normal things he’s done this month

 “Thanksgiving is a special day for turkeys,” the president said.
 “I guess probably, for the most part, not a very good one.”

-Pardoning a turkey, usually one of the most farcical things a president does in a year, but Trump granting clemency to a corpulent bird in the Rose Garden is somehow the most normal thing that’s happened in Washington all month.
+Pardoning a turkey, is usually one of the most farcical things a president does in a year, but Trump granting clemency to a corpulent bird in the Rose Garden is somehow the most normal thing that’s happened in Washington all month.
 In a quixotic quest to overturn election results, Trump’s advisers and lawyers have been holding bizarre news conferences, getting smackdowns from judges and saying things like “Release the Kraken.”
 (If, after the pardon, the president announced that Corn and Cob would be joining his legal team, it would have rated “shocking but not surprising.”)

 On Twitter, the president has cheered the efforts of his legal advisers to undermine public faith in what was, by all authoritative accounts, a secure election.
 But in terms of press appearances, he has been uncharacteristically shy since President-elect Biden’s win.
 Twelve of the 20 days since the election have not included any events on the president’s schedule.
 He has played golf at his Virgina course six times.
 Plotting his next steps, he has largely stayed out of the public eye.